After new years resolution now it’s time to review

 *SWAP* Ordering a chocolate thick shake

-#For# Opt for a low-fat chocolate milk and save a ton of kcals, fat and sugar
+#For# Opt for low-fat chocolate milk and save a ton of kcals, fat, and sugar

 *SWAP* Drinking ready-mixed RTDs

 #For# Swap for a nip of vodka in a diet lemon-lime and bitters and save around 9g sugar and 43kCal

 #For# Slow down and take 20-30 minutes to give your body time to register fullness

 *SWAP* Eating in front of the TV

 #For# Eat at the table — you will eat more mindfully

 *SWAP* Eating in front of your computer or as you’re driving in the car to pick up the kids

 #For# Make time to eat so you eat mindfully and feel more satisfied